GAGHL/GAGHL_AVR_UART/README.md

 ## 🛠️ TODO

-- [ ] Add support for 20 MHz operation
+- ✅ Add support for 20 MHz operation.
+(Implemented in version V0.2.1)
 - ✅ Add configuration options for parity and stop bits.
 (Implemented in version V0.2.0)
 - [ ] Implement optional interrupt-based RX/TX handling
 - [ ] Add unit tests or simulation examples (e.g., with simavr or Proteus)